Bookie

 Four Modules

-- Customer Insights - Customer insights are presented through four concrete dimensions: Customer Type, Purchase Frequency, Average Spend, and Customer Feedback.
-The first three quantify behavior; Customer Feedback adds qualitative context through tagged customer reviews.
+- Customer Insights: I organized insights around four dimensions: Customer Type, Purchase Frequency, Average Spend, and Customer Feedback.
+The first three quantify behavior; the fourth adds qualitative context through tagged reviews.

 Outcome

-The hi-fi design shown here was independently rebuilt for this case study, building on the team's style guide and original wireframes.
-The rebuild was initially prompted by the need to replace original typefaces that were no longer accessible, but expanded into a broader refinement of the visual system.
-During prototyping, I also noticed the Dashboard's top-right avatar and bottom-right Account tab both led to the same Profile page.
-Since the avatar carries the user's profile photo and connects to the photo-edit option in Account, removing it would weaken that link.
-Instead, I reassigned the avatar to open a Pending Tasks overlay surfacing items that need the user's attention.
+I independently rebuilt the hi-fi design for this case study, building on the team's style guide and original wireframes.
+What started as a typeface replacement expanded into a broader refinement of the visual system.
+During prototyping, I noticed the Dashboard's top-right avatar and bottom-right Account tab both led to the same Profile page.
+Since the avatar carries the user's profile photo and connects directly to the photo-edit option, removing it would weaken that link.
+Instead, I reassigned it to open a Pending Tasks overlay, surfacing items that need the user's attention.

 Hi-fi Walkthrough